rotki/rotki/docs/api.rst

           "message": ""
       }

-   :resjson bool result: A boolean indicating success or failure.
-If the given name and location don't match an existing exchange False is returned.
-Otherwise true.
+   :resjson bool result: A boolean indicating success if all went well.
+If there is an error then the usual result: null and message having a value format is followed.
    :statuscode 200: The exchange has been sucesfully edited
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is logged in.
 The exchange can not be found.